Deathronik/Deathronik/README.md

 - 👋 Hi, I’m Vadim Bema, A.K.A Deathronik
 - 👀 I’m interested in Web development
-- 🌱 And I’m currently learning ReactJS and ReduxJS
+- 🌱 And I’m currently learning ReactJS and NodeJS
 - 📫 How to reach me - Telegram: https://t.me/Deathronik, Email: bemavadim@gmail.com